Milton County, Georgia: Re-creation proposals

-Fulton County has 10 percent of the state's population, being larger than eight U.S. states and the District of Columbia.
+Fulton County has 10 percent of the state's population, being more populous than eight U.S. states and the District of Columbia.
 The Fulton County school district is the only non-contiguous school district in the state, having a 17-mile (27 km) separation (Atlanta Public Schools) between the north and south.

 In recent years, some residents of north Fulton County have sought to re-create Milton County.
 The proposed plan would include some of Georgia's largest cities in a new Milton County, such as Roswell (7th), Sandy Springs (8th), Johns Creek (12th), Alpharetta (13th), Milton (54th), as well as Mountain Park.

 A February 2009 study completed in collaboration between the University of Georgia's Carl Vinson Institute of Government and Georgia State University's Andrew Young School of Policy Studies gave a positive analysis of the financial viability of the proposed Milton County.

 A bill before the Georgia General Assembly in 2005 that proposed the inclusion of Sandy Springs would rename the remainder of Fulton County as "Atlanta County".
 The state's constitution, however, now prohibits any more than 159 counties, the number it has had since the merger in 1932.
 Any change would require a constitutional amendment, supported by two-thirds of each house in the General Assembly and by over half of all voters statewide in a referendum.